Cambridge-ICCS/practical-ml-with-pytorch/README.md

 ## Preparation and prerequisites

-To get the most out of the session we expact a basic understanding in a few areas and for you to do some preparation.
+To get the most out of the session we expect a basic understanding in a few areas and for you to do some preparation.
 Topics expected are outlined below, along with some resources for reading if you are unfamiliar.

 ### Mathematics and Machine Learning